mukul531410/ajax-floating-cart/readme.txt

 	5. Total payable amount with checkout button

-= BENEFITS OF Ajax Floating Cart Woocommerce =
+= BENEFITS OF Ajax Floating Cart =
 Show all cart products everywhere of the website.
 Product can add or remove without page load.
 Just download and active from WordPress plugin archive and ready to use.